swcarpentry/shell-novice/_episodes/02-filedir.md

 >
 > Notice that there are two meanings for the `/` character.
 > When it appears at the front of a file or directory name,
 > it refers to the root directory.
-When it appears *inside* a name,
+When it appears *between* two names,
 > it's just a separator.
 {: .callout}

 Underneath `/Users`,
-we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.
+we find one directory for each user with an account on Nelle's machine, her colleagues Imhotep and Larry.

 ![Home Directories](../fig/home-directories.svg)

-The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and Nelle's in `/Users/nelle`.
+Imhotep's files are stored in `/Users/imhotep`, Larry's in `/Users/larry`, and Nelle's in `/Users/nelle`.
 Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
 Typically, when you open a new command prompt you will be in